OpenCAPI/OpenCAPI3.0_Client_RefDesign/README.md

 It can be used to prepare the code of an FPGA:
 * either in standalone mode, to basically attach a card containing an FPGA to the Power9 OC link
 * or as a submodule of OpenCAPI Acceleration Framework (OC-Accel).

-In the latter, OC-Accel offer a way to program the FPGA without pain, using HDL langages or HLS (high level Synthesis).
+In the latter, OC-Accel offers a way to program the FPGA without pain, using HDL langages or HLS (high level Synthesis).

 OC-Accel doc can be found [here:](https://opencapi.github.io/oc-accel-doc/)